charlie0129/amachiromaker/README.md

 ## Description of the Scripts

+> Generally, you will **not** need to use these scripts.
+They will be executed automatically when generating static files.

-- `data/` JSONs from the original website, containing layer info.
+- `scripts/data/` JSONs from the original website, containing layer info.
 Scripts below will use them.
 - `scripts/findDefaultCombination.js` find out the layer combination to compose the default picture.
 - `scripts/findDepth.js` order the layers by depth.
 - `scripts/generateMakefile.js` generate Makefile to download all the layers from Wayback Machine.
 - `scripts/organizeData.js` reconstruct the original data to make it easier to use (mainly by combining image `src`s of different colors into layer objects).

-> If you find this project interesting, stars are appreciated.
+#### If you find this project interesting, stars⭐️ are appreciated.